9 Clouds Automotive Marketing Blog

 Price: $29 a month

 Whether you're splitting a bill at dinner or charging someone for a small project, Cash is the easiest way to pay and request money.
 There's no fee for sharing, and it keeps a nice record for paper-averse people like myself.

 D – Drive

-Collaboration drives much of the creation work we do at 9 Clouds (and the work I do personally).
+Collaboration drives much of the creative work we do at 9 Clouds (and the work I do personally).
 Using shared documents and presentations via Google Drive is essential for fast work and minimal email.

 Drive will also convert file types quickly, so anyone can see a file regardless of the software they're using.
 Drive allows massive storage and real-time document sharing.

 Every digital audit we perform at 9 Clouds is shared via a Google presentation that can then be shared with the potential client.
-The ability to duplicate these past audits and presentations also speeds up my process for future work.
+The ability to duplicate these past audits and presentations also speed up my process for future work.

 If you're already in the Google universe with Gmail or YouTube, it's a quick click to get started with Drive.